Blackcurrants from New Zealand are one of the most nutritious fruits available and they have been shown to have a number of health benefits.

 New Zealand has high UV Exposure

 New Zealand has a high UV exposure due to its geographical location.
-The country is located in the Southern Hemisphere, and along with the fact that the cleaner air and atmosphere provides less UV protection, means that NUV levels in New Zealand can be up to 40% more than North America.1
+The country is located in the Southern Hemisphere, and along with the fact that the cleaner air and atmosphere provides less UV protection, means that UV levels in New Zealand can be up to 40% more than North America.1

 UV rays are harsh.
 They are known to cause skin cancer in humans and plants also have to protect themselves.
 The plants do this by develop high levels of flavanoids which act as a sunscreen to prevent potential damage.